GLOBAL CEO, ENERGY BUSINESS

 Over this period, my thinking on leadership deepened and developed.
 I was particularly interested in how to help leaders be more inspiring by making them more effective communicators, able to truly engage their teams and stakeholders.
 In 2013, I published “The Language of Leaders”, receiving much acclaim from the literary, and leadership worlds.
 The following year, “Communicate to Inspire – a guide for leaders”, was shortlisted for the Chartered Management Institute’s Management Book of the Year award, and reached No 2 on the WH Smith management book charts.
 For both books I interviewed more than 100 CEOs for their wisdom and learning, measured the skills of 1000 senior managers and surveyed 8,000 workers on what it takes to be inspirational.
 Both have been published in many languages around the world.
 His third, “People with Purpose” is a natural development, exploring in detailed but practical fashion the importance for companies and organizations of having an underpinning purpose.

 Since the publication of my first book I have given talks on leadership across Europe, South Africa, the Middle East and all over the UK.
 I have spoken to businessmen from different market sectors, leaders from public sector organizations, as well as hundreds of university students.
 I have been the keynote speaker at conferences and seminars, at company leadership events, as well as literary events.
 I love being an executive coach and advisor on leadership, working with CEOs, divisional MDs, and their executive teams.

 I am a Fellow of the Chartered Institute of Public Relations and a Companion of the Chartered Management Institute.

 Away from work, I am a mad keen golfer, and am a director of my beloved Frilford Heath Golf Course in Oxfordshire.
-I also loves traveling and spending time with my wife, two grown up children and four grand children.
+I also love traveling and spending time with my wife, two grown up children and four grand children.